pytobot/gitbook/hardware/circuit-board/README.md

 ## Version 0.2

 The **second version** of the print was **soldered** to get rid of the voltage drop through the circuit and have a more steady design.
 Screw terminals were added  to have an easier connection with the hardware.
 Because the DC-DC regulator can't take more than 1A and the LED's take more than 1A.
 2 extra DC-DC regulators were added for 2 extra LED strips.
 Also a diode is added to the circuit to secure the devices if the battery's would not placed correctly and pot power on the ground.
-The condensator was added to have a more steady circuit for the Raspberry Pi
+The condensator was added to have a more steady circuit for the RasRaspberry Pi

 > Version 0.2 is the first design that was used with battery power to have the first tests of the motors and remote control